sridhar-sp/draw-server/README.md

 ![CodeQL](https://github.com/half-blood-prince/draw-server/workflows/CodeQL/badge.svg?branch=master)

-A Backend server helps to create/join a drawing game.

----
+A multi-player drawing game to play with your friends & family.

+This is a drawing game where one player draw a given word and others will try to guess the word.
+Each player will take a turn on drawing and guessing.
+The scores will be assigned based on how quick participant guessed the word and how well their drawing is understood by other players.

 ## Requirements

-For development, you will need Node.js, npm and Redis installed in your environement.
+* Local development will need Node.js, npm, Redis and RabbitMQ installed in your environement.
+* The application is dockerized so you can use docker also for local development.

 ## Install